vExcess/jig-lang/README.md

 Jig's core philosophy is to cater to multiple programming styles by offering the best of both worlds.
-It offers static typing and dynamic typing, simplicity and speed, garbage collection and no garbage collection, JIT compilation and AOT compilation, procedural programming and OOP, semicolons and no semicolons, and more.
+It offers static typing and dynamic typing, simplicity and speed, garbage collection and no garbage collection, JIT compilation and AOT compilation, semicolons and no semicolons, and more.

 ## Learn Jig
 Read the book here: